estherho412/STAT8021-News-Portal/README.md

+# STAT8021 Project - "Seamless News Discovery: Through News Classification, Question and Answering and RAG Integration"
+The project consist of three parts: 1) classification models for news classification, 2) question-and-answering (Q&A) function, and 3) Retrieval-Augmented Generation (RAG) technique and the ability to reason and act (ReAct) for Large Language Models (LLM)

+The objective of the project is to empower users to gain deeper understanding of news articles through queries.
+To further enhance the Q&A capabilities of the LLM, we aim to fine-tune the language model with human-annotated Q&A pairs on the NewsQA dataset.

+The project structure is as follows:
+1. News Classification - directory /NewsClassfication
+2. News Question and Answering - directory /NewsQA
+3. Retrieval-Augmented Generation (RAG) technique - directory /RagAppDemo
+4. (deprecated due to limited computational resource) llama2 finetuning using LoRa - directory /llama2

+Instructions are available at each of the directories to understand our work done.

+## News Classification
+We want to select the best model for news classification, fine-tuning, and downstream tasks.
+The models we selected include Naive Bayes Classifier (including Multinomial Naive Bayes and Complement Naive Bayes), Logistic Regression, Support Vector Classifier, BERT, DistilBERT, and XLNET.
+The dataset we used is the N24News dataset which contains 60,000 image-text pairs classified into 24 categories.
+We evaluate the models' performances through four evaluation metrics, Accuracy, Precision, Recall and F1 Score.

 # Question and Answering - NewsQA
 ** Before running any of the files, please run "pip install -r requirements.txt" **